 And the NSW Parliament eventually followed, acting since the 1980s to strengthen our rights and protections under law.

 But the job is not finished, and the state is falling behind.
-Parliament is failing to progress full equality for our communities and allowing One Nation to play politics with our rights.
+Parliament is failing to progress full equality for our communities.

-As members and supporters of the LGBTIQ+ community, we call on all members of the NSW Parliament to reject One Nation’s Education and Religious Discrimination bills, and act for equality by supporting:
+As members and supporters of the LGBTIQ+ community and their supporters, we call on all members of the NSW Parliament to commit to:

 - The appointment of a Minister for Equality to ensure our communities have a seat at the table